 In many cases, when symptoms are caught and addressed early, the outcome is better.
 Your child will be followed closely and screened for a variety of symptoms, such as heart, vision and hearing problems.
 We are also vigilant that our patients get the nutrition they need, so we often work with registered dieticians in the Metabolism Program.

-We offer an experimental medication, Dichloroacetate (DCA), to patients whose mitochondrial disease has caused lactic acidosis, a condition in which there is too much lactate in the blood and spinal fluid.
+At Boston Children's, we offer an experimental medication, Dichloroacetate (DCA), to patients whose mitochondrial disease has caused lactic acidosis, a condition in which there is too much lactate in the blood and spinal fluid.
 Children’s is one of only a few institutions in the United States where the use of DCA is approved